A close up of our 'Earthy' rare green amber beads taken by one of our customers called Erin.

 - Adult elasticated jewellery - check to see if the knot is still secure and be careful not to catch it on anything or pull it suddenly.

 When jewellery is not being used, store it in the little bag provided to stop it getting scratched.

 Check that it is not becoming too tight.
 If it is then its time for an upgrade to a bigger size.

 If the amber is no longer shiny, you can cleanse it by rinsing in warm water, pat dry and rub a small amount of coconut oil or olive oil on the beads to restore shine.
 Please note that raw amber will become slightly shiny over time as it picks up the natural oils from the skin.
 If it is rubbed with oil it will become shiny (ish) too.

 For crystal and gemstone jewellery take advantage of the full moon and leave it to ‘charge’ in the moonlight.
-You can see my other blog about this here.

 I have also written another blog with tips about how to make your jewellery bigger or smaller in order to get more time out of it.
-It is worth a look here.

 Lastly, always follow the safety guides on our website and the information enclosed with your items.
 Never take a chance on safety.

 As always, if you have any questions give me a shout.
 We try to be as responsive as we can and we love to hear your feedback.